smeghead/rust-image2pdf/README.md

 # rust-image2pdf #

-This is a command to convert multiple image files to PDF files.
+This is a command to convert multiple image files to PDF file.